Our History in a nutshell

-Parallel to the strong economic growth and technological progress after World War II, the company – then a partnership comprising a rising number of Baer family members – began expanding internationally in 1940 and thus laid the first building blocks of today’s global business.
+Parallel to the strong economic growth and technological progress after World War II, the company – then a partnership comprising a rising number of Baer family members – began expanding internationally and thus laid the first building blocks of today’s global business.
 The need to finance this rapid growth drove Julius Baer in 1980 to become the first Swiss private bank to go public.

 The majority of the voting rights from the initial public offering remained within the Baer family pool, however, thus ensuring full control of the Group going forward.
 This only changed at the beginning of 2005, with the introduction of the 'one share, one vote' principle.
 This new financial leeway was utilised in the same year for the acquisition of three private banks and a specialised asset manager, which together were even larger in size than Julius Baer itself.
 Exploiting this massively increased scale, Julius Baer started expanding rapidly into global growth markets, particularly Asia, and achieved strong growth momentum in the following years.

 The 2008 credit crisis ushered in a fundamentally changing business environment.
 This led Julius Baer to take a rather unorthodox step.
 By separating the Group’s asset management and private client businesses in October 2009, each individual business was provided with precious strategic flexibility in the early stage of this new cycle.
 The private banking business became the independent Julius Baer Group Ltd. and began systematically broadening its international presence and specialised offering via acquisitions and a number of strategic cooperation agreements around the globe.

 people is based on trust and absolute integrity, then it is